sde-coursepack/sde-coursepack.github.io/modules/java/_posts/2000-04-06-Class-Hierarchies.md

 When a new class is defined by adding onto an existing class, the new class is called the __subclass__ (derived class, or child class) and the existing class is called the __superclass__ (base class, or parent class).
 The subclass _inherits_ from the superclass (all methods and attributes) and the subclass _extends_ the superclass.

 You can think of a superclass as a blueprint for a set of related classes.
 For example, you could have a superclass called `Car` that defines common properties such as "NumberOfWheels", "Color," "Fuel," and "Speed," as well as methods such as "start()," "accelerate()," and "brake()."
-Then, you could create subclasses such as `Jeep,` `Truck,` that inherit these properties and methods from the `Car` superclass, but also have their own unique properties such as "loadCapacity," "NumberOfPassengers," or methods such as "loadPassenger()" and "loadContainer()."
+Then, you could create subclasses such as `SUV,` `Truck,` that inherit these properties and methods from the `Car` superclass, but also have their own unique properties such as "loadCapacity," "NumberOfPassengers," or methods such as "loadPassenger()" and "loadContainer()."

 Subclasses can override the methods of their superclass, meaning that they can provide a new implementation for a method defined in the superclass.
-For example, the `Jeep` subclass could override the "start()" method to implement a specific way of starting that is different from the generic "start" method defined in the `Car` superclass.
+For example, the `SUV` subclass could override the "start()" method to implement a specific way of starting that is different from the generic "start" method defined in the `Car` superclass.

 Inheritance through superclasses is a powerful feature in Java that allows you to create a hierarchy of related classes and promote code reuse.
 By defining common properties and methods in a superclass, you can avoid duplicating code in your subclasses and make your code more modular and maintainable.